pingcap/docs-cn/v2.1/reference/tools/data-migration/deploy.md

 It is recommended to deploy the DM cluster using DM-Ansible.
 For detailed deployment, see [Deploy Data Migration Using DM-Ansible](/v2.1/how-to/deploy/data-migration-with-ansible.md).

+You can also deploy the DM cluster using binary for trial or test.
+For detailed deployment, see [Deploy Data Migration Cluster Using DM Binary](/v2.1/how-to/deploy/data-migration-with-binary.md)

 > **Note:**
 >
 > - For database passwords in all the DM configuration files, use the passwords encrypted by `dmctl`.
 If a database password is empty, it is unnecessary to encrypt it.
 See [Encrypt the upstream MySQL user password using dmctl](/v2.1/how-to/deploy/data-migration-with-ansible.md#encrypt-the-upstream-mysql-user-password-using-dmctl).